alexholehouse/unpack/README.md

 will typically look for executable files.

 ### 2) Custom folder
-Alternativly, if you're like me you might have a folder somewhere where you keep all your custom system-wide executables.
-To make a folder work like this, you need to add it's location to the $PATH variabe.
+Alternatively, if you're like me you might have a folder somewhere where you keep all your custom system-wide executables.
+To make a folder work like this, you need to add it's location to the `$PATH` variable.
 The $PATH variable is a system wide variable which tells your shell where to look for executables.
 To see it's current content you can type

     echo $PATH

 Cool ah?
-You'll see /usr/bin is in there, which is why the default installer works.
+You'll see `/usr/bin` is in there, which is why the default installer works.

 With BASH, to add your own folder to this variable you need to do

     export PATH=$PATH:/full/location/of/custom/folder

 If you run this in the terminal that's great, BUT it's only valid for that terminal, and for that session.
-This isn't so helpul, so instead you can add the above line to your .bashrc.
-This means everytime the BASH shell is invoked it will add this location to $PATH, meaning all the executables in your custom location will be good to go!
+This isn't so helpul, so instead you can add the above line to your `.bashrc`.
+This means every time the BASH shell is invoked it will add this location to `$PATH`, meaning all the executables in your custom location will be good to go!

 ### 3) As a script

-Of course, you can always just use it as a local script unpack.pl [filename] but that's less fun!
+Of course, you can always just use it as a local script
+    unpack.pl [filename]
+but that's less fun!

 Removal
 -------

-If you used the default insaller then run ./remove_unpack to remove it.
+If you used the default installer then run ./remove_unpack to remove it.

 It's perl, so there's no compilation or anything like that.
 It's one file.
 "Removal" is literally a case of deleting that one file.